 Market prices for securities of biotechnology companies, including ourselves, have been highly volatile, and we expect such volatility to continue for the foreseeable future, so that investment in our securities involves substantial risk.
-For example, during the period from January 1, 2004 to February 8, 2005, our common stock closed as high as \$27.14 per share and as low as \$15.10 per share.
+For example, during the period from January 1, 2004 to March 30, 2005, our common stock closed as high as \$27.14 per share and as low as \$13.85 per share.
 Additionally, the stock market from time to time has experienced significant price and volume fluctuations that may be unrelated to the operating performance of particular companies.
 The following are some of the factors that may have a significant effect on the market price of our common stock:

-- our financial results; - developments or disputes as to patent or other proprietary rights; - disappointing sales of approved products; - approval or introduction of competing products and technologies; - results of clinical trials; - failures or unexpected delays in obtaining regulatory approvals or unfavorable FDA advisory panel recommendations; - changes in reimbursement policies; - delays in manufacturing or clinical trial plans; - fluctuations in our operating results; - disputes or disagreements with collaborative partners; - developments in our relationships with customers; - market reaction to announcements by other biotechnology or pharmaceutical companies; - announcements of technological innovations or new commercial therapeutic products by us or our competitors; - initiation, termination or modification of agreements with our collaborative partners; - loss of key personnel; - litigation or the threat of litigation; - public concern as to the safety of drugs developed by us; - sales of our common stock held by collaborative partners or insiders;
+- our financial results; - developments or disputes as to patent or other proprietary rights; - disappointing sales of approved products; - approval or introduction of competing products and technologies; - withdrawal from the market of an approved product from which we receive royalties; - results of clinical trials; - failures or unexpected delays in obtaining regulatory approvals or unfavorable FDA advisory panel recommendations; - changes in reimbursement policies; - delays in manufacturing or clinical trial plans; - fluctuations in our operating results; - disputes or disagreements with collaborative partners; - developments in our relationships with customers; - market reaction to announcements by other biotechnology or pharmaceutical companies; - announcements of technological innovations or new commercial therapeutic products by us or our competitors; - initiation, termination or modification of agreements with our collaborative partners; - loss of key personnel; - litigation or the threat of litigation; - public concern as to the safety of drugs developed by us;

-- comments and expectations of results made by securities analysts; and - general market conditions.
+- sales of our common stock held by collaborative partners or insiders; - comments and expectations of results made by securities analysts; and - general market conditions.